ngdonna2020/Guide/README.md

 - Proportional brushing can be created with set action
 - A dashboard can have multiple Web page objects.
 - To interactively display info from the web inside a dashboard, you can use a URL action with a web page object
-- url formats allowed with Tableau url action:ftp, http, https
+- url formats allowed with Tableau url action: ftp, http, https
+- go-to-url action = a hyperlink that points to a webpage outside of tableau

 # Filter (Slider filter works best with date field)
 - In filter range of values, upper bound is excluded